proinfocus/QuickDBS-UsageDemo/README.md

 - Execute custom non-returning queries using *NonQuery* method.
 - Execute queries under **Transactions** using *CreateTransaction* and once done, commit them using *CommitTransaction* or rollback using *RollbackTransaction*

 Note: Class Name = Table Name, Property Names = Field Names.
-It ignores the properties which custom/user created.
-To illustrate it, in the following example, the property Hobby is ignore and other 2 properties are used to create the table as well as perform CRUD operations.
+Always **Id** is the Auto-incrementing, Primary Key having Int64 type.
+It ignores the properties which are custom/user created.
+To illustrate it, in the following example, the property **Hobby** is ignored and other 2 properties are used to create the table as well as perform CRUD operations.
 ```
 public class Person
 {